Guest post by Greg Stevenson

 The truth be told, I simply love food.
 I love to cook and I absolutely love using the best quality ingredients.

 So, after much thought and reflection I realized that I do what I do because the quality and taste of what I produce far exceeded anything that I could buy in a store.
 Better eggs, better meat, better milk and better cheese.
 Everything I was doing contributed to the final product being the best it could be and therefor the best I could cook with.
 Combining organic, free range, hormone free, ethically raised, home butchered together equates to superior quality and better taste.

 I had graduated to a new class of hobby farmer.
 A class I call the culinary hobby farmer.

-I define a culinary hobby farmer as someone who raises livestock or produce, on a small acreage of land, with the main goal of enjoying food and products of significantly greater quality and taste than that available to the general public.
+I define a culinary hobby farmer as someone who raises livestock or produce, on a small acreage of land, with the main goal of enjoying food and products of significantly greater quality and taste then that available to the general public.

 My food system is small and self-contained.
 I control everything with the belief that if you put the best in, you’ll get the best out.
 It’s a system that works.
 It’s a system I trust.

 This is who I am.
 This is what I do.
 This is how I eat.
 This is what I teach.